Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Conventional Channel Estimation Approaches

 \subsection{SP-based Approach}

-The SP-based OFDM channel estimation strategies have been extensively studied in \cite{liu:survey:14}.
-Among the various approaches including decision-directed channel estimation (DD-CE) and parametric model (PM)-based methods, this work intentionally focuses on pilot-assisted channel estimation, due to its robustness and practicality in wireless communication scenarios.
-In particular, the LS and MMSE estimators are commonly used as standard methods.
+SP-based OFDM channel estimation strategies have been extensively studied in \cite{liu:survey:14}.
+This work focuses on pilot-assisted estimation, which is widely adopted for its robustness and practicality.
+The two most representative methods are the LS and LMMSE methods.

-{\textbf{LS}}: The LS method aims to directly minimize the errors between the received signal and the transmitted pilot signals.
-Specifically, it seeks to find
+{\textbf{LS}}: The LS method minimizes the squared error between the received signal and the transmitted pilot signals, yielding the following closed-form solution at pilot positions: